mikaelacaron/brain-marks/README.md

 # Brain Marks

 This app has always been open source!
-It began with the [Big Brain Hackathon](https://bigbrainhacks.com) and now it's [Hacktoberfest](https://hacktoberfest.digitalocean.com).
-Contributing to this repo, we'll include your username in the App Store description and within the app!
+It began with the [Big Brain Hackathon](https://bigbrainhacks.com) and now during [Hacktoberfest](https://hacktoberfest.digitalocean.com).
+This app uses the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) (v2 where possible) and [AWS Amplify DataStore](https://docs.amplify.aws/start/q/integration/ios/).

 # Getting Started
+* You will need an API key from the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
+* If your feature/change requires changing the model you will need to know [AWS Amplify DataStore](https://docs.amplify.aws/start/q/integration/ios/)
 * Fork this repo
 * Clone your repo and move into that directory: